SoheilHoseini/Notes/Docker/Images and Containers.md

-##### Image
+#### Image
 An image is a collection of everything that an application needs to run.
 Such as environment variables, application files, third-party libraries and a cut-down OS.

-#### Container
+### Container
-Provides an isolated environment for the app, could be stopped and restarted and it is a process.
+Provides an isolated environment for the app, could be stopped and restarted and it is a **process**.
 We can run multiple containers from a single image in which, each of them has its own write layer and what we write in a container is invisible from other containers.
 Although we can share data between them.
+Container is like a lightweight virtual machine.

+##### Container Commands
+- Run container in background(detached mode) so we could still use the terminal `docker run -d imageName`
+- Run a container and giving it a name `docker run -d --name contName imageName`
+- List running containers `docker ps`
+- Viewing logs of the running container `docker logs contName(ID)`
+- By default, there is no mapping between ports of containers and ports of the host.
+To do so, we use `docker run -d -p hostPort:containerPort --name contName imageName`
+- Executing commands in the **running** container: `docker exec yourCommand`
+	- Opening shell in the container: `docker exec -it containerName sh`.
+We can exit the shell by `exit` an the container will not stop running
+- Stop a container: `docker stop contName`
+- Start a stopped container: `docker start contName` (The `docker run` would start a *new* container but this only restart an existing one)
+- To remove a *stopped* container: `docker rm contName` (Or we can use `-f` to force and remove a running one as well)

+##### Volumes
+Each container has its own file system separate from other containers (even with same base image).
+So we should not save data in containers file systems since in case of removing the container, the data is lost.
+For that we have *volumes*.